code-423n4/2023-07-chainlink/README.md

 Gas cost isn't particularly important for these contracts because they're not expected to be called often.
 Correctness matters much more.

-The fact that "anyone can execute" on the `ManyChainMultiSig`, the `CallProxy`, and the `ARMProxy` is intentional and not in scope.
+The fact that "anyone can execute" on the `ManyChainMultiSig` (only ops authorized through `setRoot` ofc!), the `CallProxy`, and the `ARMProxy` is intentional and not in scope.
 Consequently, so is the fact that the untrusted executor can choose the gas limit and gas price.